Do I Need to File State Taxes If I Live Abroad?

 - Voter registration (even absentee ballots)

-- Mailing address in the state (even if this address is a P.O. box or a relative’s home)
+- Mailing address (even if this address is a P.O. box or a relative’s home)

-- Dependents remaining in the state, such as a spouse or children
+- Dependents living in the state, such as a spouse or children

 The five states most commonly considered sticky states are: